nhankins/march_madness/README.md

 Entered Kaggle Competition to use machine learning in predicting the march madness 2023 season results.

 Will plan to expand to other sports (e.g. baseball, football) to test accuracies.
+Need to do more research on important features that indicate accuracy in correct final scores.

 Misc: